MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

       7. Stop the .ps1 ran in step #2

-      8. Share the generated .zip file along with support bundle.
+      8. Share the generated .zip file along with support bundle that can be collected as mentioned in [Support bundle](#support-bundle-collection).

+### Support bundle collection
 5. If you run into any other challenges or issues, open Terminal, and run the following commands to generate a support bundle:

    ```powershell